bookit-app/provider-services/README.md

 The following practices were put in place to ensure high quality code is delivered:

-- Integration with husky for verify what is being pushed and committed to github.
-Husky is a tool that plugs into local git hooks and allows to processing verifications as pre-commit hooks.
-For the provider-services hooks are in place to ensure for unit-tests pass, code coverage is acceptable, and linting is enforce (code syntax, formatting, etc) on commit
+- Integration with husky inorder to verify what is being pushed and committed to github.
+Husky is a tool that plugs into local git hooks and we leverage it for processing verifications as pre-commit hooks.
+For the provider-services hooks are in place to ensure for unit-tests pass, code coverage is acceptable, and linting is enforced (code syntax, formatting, etc) on commit.
+The settings are defined within the main [package.json](./package.json)

 - We have enforced a code review processing within github using the Pull Request process.
 When pull requests are opened the following occurs:
   - Integration with [Coveralls](https://coveralls.io/github/bookit-app/provider-services?branch=master) to track unit test code coverage over time to ensure we can tracking well with our implemented unit tests - Also see badge linked at the top of the repo